mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c02-michelson-assignment.md

   - Michelson’s data is uncertain as in all of its measurements has a +- 51 value range from the average.
 In addition to this none of the data measurements are in the bounds of the Vacuum Light Speed.
-This means the measured and the actual light speed do not overlap in value and the data is not accurate.
+    Michelson’s error was larger than his estimation of the error (aka his uncertainty).
+His data was off from the actual value but in the grand scheme of scale the numbers are surprisingly close.
+  - The ratio between uncertainty and error is 0.336.
+This means the uncertainty is not great enough to account for the full error in the measurements.
+The uncertainty can account for what could be considered 33% of the error. aka the uncertainty can take the results to be closer to the actual speed of light but does not make them the same.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot